JayKay135/PrivacyPolicy/privacy-policy.md

 I may update this Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 I will notify you of any changes by posting the new Privacy Policy on this page.
 These changes are effective immediately, after they are posted on this page.

 ### Contact Me
-If you have any questions or suggestions about this Privacy Policy, do not hesitate to contact me.
+If you have any questions or suggestions about this Privacy Policy, do not hesitate to contact me.</br>
-Contact Information:
+Contact Information:</br>
 Email: JayKayCooperations@gmail.com